 Below you can see a comparison chart of countertop ice machines that make nugget ice.
 But first, I have to give you a heads up.
 There is one downside to all nugget ice makers.
 Unfortunately, nugget ice comes at a premium price.

 TIP: If you don’t want to spend that much on a nugget ice maker, you could opt for a 2-in-1 countertop bullet ice maker with an ice shaver (Amazon link) or a 3-in-1 bullet ice maker with an ice crusher and water dispenser (Amazon link).
 Another possibility is to buy a more affordable bullet ice maker and an ice crusher or ice shaver.

 The best nugget ice maker for home bar

-The best nugget ice maker is the GE Profile Opal Countertop Nugget Ice Maker.
+The best nugget ice maker is the GE Profile Opal Countertop Nugget Ice Maker (Amazon link).
 What makes it stand out is the Bluetooth connectivity that allows you, e.g., to schedule fresh ice or monitor the ice maker’s status through an app.
 However, it is the most expensive ice maker.